uqbar-project/wollok-ts/README.md

 ## 📖 Usage

-For an in-dept explanation of the API and how to use it please refer to [the documentation page](https://uqbar-project.github.io/wollok-ts/).
+For an in-depth explanation of the API and how to use it please refer to [the documentation page](https://uqbar-project.github.io/wollok-ts/).

 ## 👩‍💻 Contributing